Skip to content

 Employees reporting an allegation of General Misconduct must ensure that the Student's behaviour or conduct meets the criteria set out in Section 4.1 of this Procedure.

-Any reported allegation of Student General Misconduct which may contain an allegation of Discrimination, Bullying and Harassment in addition to the alleged General Misconduct, will be simultaneously referred by the Dean (Students), or their Delegate, for progression as per the process set out in the Harassment and Discrimination Complaint Resolution for Students Policy and Procedure.
+Any reported allegation of Student General Misconduct which may contain an allegation of Discrimination, Bullying and Harassment in addition to the alleged General Misconduct, will be simultaneously referred by the Associate Provost, or their Delegate, for progression as per the process set out in the Student Discrimination, Bullying, Harassment and Sexual Misconduct Response Procedure.

 4.3 Seeking help and support services